hurter3/Milarby/README.md

 The outset was to keep everything simple and get the users to access each section via a full navbar (full screens) or collapse navbar (for smaller devices) or to cover all the sections by scrolling down the index.html page without realising it.
-That way they would get a feel for the bands atmosphere and be targeted to the 'contact us' areas.
+That way they would get a feel for the bands atmosphere and be targeted to the 'Contact Us' areas.

 ## Technologies.
 - Adobe XD,
   - To design the mockup for full screen and mobile which was also changed slightly while developing the website through reviews with the band. (bit of an Agile approach).
+This can be found in the assets/wireframe folder.
 - HTML5
 - Bootstrap
   - Used the Grid structure, Jumbotron, Form and styling classes provided to build the basic layout.